By Shelly Mushinski, Director, Enrollment & Implementation, Guardian Life Insurance Company of America®

 Although your employees can’t predict the future, you can help them better prepare for it.
 Supplemental income protection (or multi-life individual disability income insurance), provided through an employer, is an additional way to help protect employees by helping to close the income gap.
 It lets your employee focus on recovery instead of worrying about finances.
 The benefit is two-fold: the additional coverage benefits the employee from a protection perspective, and it also benefits your company in terms of recruiting and retention.

 By offering supplemental income protection, employees obtain coverage through a simplified process known as Guaranteed Standard Issue.
 This often requires the employee to answer a few basic questions, but medical or financial underwriting is not required.
 The process is convenient and often easier than an employee purchasing a policy on their own — where an individual applying for a fully-underwritten policy may go through a lengthy process to obtain coverage.
-And although it’s a benefit received through the employer, the policy will be personally owned by the employee — so he or she can take it with them should they leave the company.
+Although it is a benefit received through the employer, the policy will be personally owned by the employee — so he or she can take it with them should they leave the company.
 In addition, some providers offer the ability to enable coverage to grow with the employee’s income during the annual review process, which is a valuable retention benefit for employers.

 When considering insurance providers to offer this supplemental benefit, consider a provider that can design a benefits package with flexibility to offer a breadth of options that can accommodate: specialized executive benefits for your high income, high value employees, and supplemental benefits for other employee segments that speak to the demographics of your organization.
 In addition, look for multiple funding options to meet your objectives (voluntary, employer-paid, and cost sharing options/executive carve-out).
 Custom benefit strategies allow you to tailor funding options such as employer-paid for the executive population and employee-paid for other segments.
 Look also for an array of billing options to fit your administrative needs.